he1ex-tG/ConverterAPI/README.md

 `repositories` section in the `build.gradle.kts` file).
 Compilation instructions and source codes can be found on the [Lame](https://lame.sourceforge.io/) website.

 The project is built after the dependency issues are resolved.
-For example:
+For example,

-1) From command line (in project root directory)
+from command line (in project root directory)

     # ./gradlew bootJar

-2) Manually run build task `bootJar` from IDE.
+or manually run build task `bootJar` from IDE.

 The compiled Jar is in `./build/libs/ConverterAPI-[version]-SNAPSHOT.jar`.